simone-mangiante/udacity-deepreinforcementlearning-navigation/README.md

 (For AWS) If you'd like to train the agent on AWS (and have not enabled a [virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
 (To watch the agent, you should follow the instructions to enable a virtual screen, and then download the environment for the Linux operating system above.)

 ### Step 3: Explore the Environment
-After you have followed the instructions above, open `Navigation.ipynb` (located in the `p1_navigation/ folder` in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.
+After following the instructions above, open `Navigation.ipynb` (located in the `p1_navigation/ folder` in the DRLND GitHub repository) and run the first cells to learn how to use the Python API to control the agent.

 ## Implementation code
 My code is distributed in these files: